nzguevin/cayman/midterm.md

 ## What does our Google search data say about us?
 Not much.
 Or at least not much of what we expected, according to our project.

-Two weeks ago, we decided to look at Google Searches of individuals and analyse them.
+Two weeks ago, we decided to look at Google Searches of individuals and analyze them.
 We were curious about the things we would be able to learn from ourselves (and others) if we looked at our searches.
 Inspired in Seth Stephens-Davidowitz’ Everybody lies: how Google search reveals our darkest secrets, we wanted to look at what Google could tell us about ourselves as individuals and not as members of the cluster of a region.
 There were many initial concerns we knew we’d hit from the beginning.
 We knew that it would be difficult to find enough people who trusted us with their search data, and we knew there would be 1000 different ways of analysing it.
-We ultimately decided to look at the most repeated words in the searches of a year, and analyse from there if we saw any parallels or connections.
+We ultimately decided to look at the most repeated words in the searches of a year, and analyze from there if we saw any parallels or connections.

 ### THE CODE

-In order to analyse the files, we needed to translate them out of .json format.
+In order to analyze the files, we needed to translate them out of .json format.
 We also needed for them to be sorted and counted, and then presented to us in a .txt file.
 This is all illustrated in the code.

 ### DIFFICULTIES